 At Holy Child, our students are taught to value diversity and become active participants in a global world as "women of conscience and action.”
 As an educational and spiritual community, Holy Child strives to establish and maintain a culture that welcomes and nurtures individuals from diverse backgrounds and experiences, as we believe this will encourage a respectful and rich intellectual environment.
 As a s, we actively embrace differences in age, ethnicity, gender, learning style, physical ability, race, religion, sexual orientation and socioeconomic class.
 We seek to create a community that reflects diversity in the student body, faculty and administration.

-To promote diversity, Holy Child’s administration, faculty, staff and students actively engage in a number of programs thoughout the school year.
+To promote diversity, Holy Child’s administration, faculty, staff and students actively engage in a number of programs throughout the school year.
 These include:

 CAMBIAS: This student-centered diversity club works within the School and in the broader community to raise awareness and promote cultural exchange and dialogue.